 What is psilohuasca?

-During a psilohuasca ceremony, psilohuasca is served, which causes a psychedelic journey. psilohuasca is a unique combination of psilocybin-containing truffles or mushrooms and the vine used in ayahuasca, the Banisteriopsis Caapi.
-Psilocybin in itself is a powerful psychedelic substance that can induce altered states of consciousness that can promote healing, growth and transformation.
-Psilocybin can help you access your subconscious, release emotional blocks, gain insights and connect with your true self.
-By adding the MAO inhibitor Banisteriopsis Caapi, the effects of psilocybin can be enhanced by prolonging, deepening and clarifying the trip.
+During a psilohuasca ceremony, psilohuasca is served, which induces a psychedelic journey.
+Psilohuasca is a unique combination of psilocybin-containing truffles or mushrooms and the vine used in ayahuasca, Banisteriopsis caapi.
+Psilocybin itself is a powerful psychedelic substance that can induce altered states of consciousness that can promote healing, growth, and transformation.
+Psilocybin can help you access your subconscious, release emotional blockages, gain insights, and connect with your true self.
+Adding the MAO inhibitor Banisteriopsis caapi can enhance the effects of psilocybin by prolonging, deepening, and clarifying the trip.

-The people who psilohuasca prefer to the truffle ceremony are more often looking for spiritual and mystical experiences.
-Firstly, the psilohuasca during the ceremonies often contains higher doses of psychedelic substances than the truffle ceremony.
-The strengthening effect of the added MAO inhibitor on top of psilocybin also contributes to the depth of the trip.
-In addition, the Banisteriopsis Caapi has a sacred status in various cultures and the plant is often used in religious and spiritual rituals.
-Customers often choose the psilohuasca ceremony with the intention of gaining a mystical experience.
-We then help with the preparation to adapt where a spiritual character is present.
-A small disadvantage of psilohuasca is the additional physical discomfort.
+Those who prefer psilohuasca over the truffle ceremony are often seeking spiritual and mystical experiences.
+Firstly, psilohuasca ceremonies often contain higher doses of psychedelic substances than truffle ceremonies.
+The potentiating effect of the added MAO inhibitor on top of psilocybin also contributes to the depth of the trip.
+Furthermore, Banisteriopsis Caapi holds a sacred status in various cultures and is often used in religious and spiritual rituals.
+Clients often choose the psilohuasca ceremony with the intention of having a mystical experience.
+We then help tailor the preparation to a spiritual nature.
+A minor disadvantage of psilohuasca is the additional physical discomfort.

-During the truffle ceremonies that we organize, we give everyone the option to choose additions.
-This way we can turn every truffle ceremony into a psilohuasca ceremony by adding the Banisteriopsis Caapi.
-Psiloflora is also possible, because then we add the Passiflora Incarnata.
-For people who prefer no additives or who cannot do so due to medication, we can increase the psilocybin dosage to such an extent that the additives are not even necessary to cause a strong and deep trip.
-However, when booking a ceremony, it is useful to indicate your preference for a combination so that we can provide the correct dietary advice.
+During our truffle ceremonies, we offer everyone the option of adding truffles.
+For example, we can transform any truffle ceremony into a psilohuasca ceremony by adding Banisteriopsis Caapi.
+Psiloflora is also an option, as we add Passiflora Incarnata.
+For those who prefer not to have truffles or who are unable to due to medication, we can increase the psilocybin dosage so that the truffles aren't even necessary to induce a strong and deep trip.
+When booking a ceremony, it's helpful to let us know your preferred combination so we can provide appropriate dietary advice.

 Difference between psiloflora and psilohuasca ceremony

 Psilocybin is responsible for the hallucinogenic effects of both psiloflora and psilohuasca.
-MAOi, or monoamine oxidase inhibitors, are substances that slow down the breakdown of certain neurotransmitters, psychedelics, so that they remain active for longer and therefore have a greater effect.
-Both psilohuasca and psiloflora are combinations of psilocybin and an MAOi, which are used for spiritual and therapeutic purposes.
-The combination of psilocybin and MAOi strengthens and prolongs the effect of psilocybin, allowing the user to have deeper and more intense experiences.
-The rich and intense visual hallucinations are often mentioned as an additional benefit
+MAOIs, or monoamine oxidase inhibitors, are substances that slow the breakdown of certain neurotransmitters in psychedelics, allowing them to remain active for longer and thus have a greater effect.
+Both psilohuasca and psiloflora are combinations of psilocybin and an MAOI, used for spiritual and therapeutic purposes.
+The combination of psilocybin and MAOI amplifies and prolongs the effects of psilocybin, allowing the user to experience deeper and more intense experiences.
+Rich and intense visual hallucinations are often cited as an added benefit.

-Psilohuasca is prepared by combining psilocybin-containing mushrooms or truffles with a MAOi-containing plant that is often used with ayahuasca, the Banisteriopsis Caapi.
-Psiloflora is prepared by combining psilocybin with milder MAOi from the passion flower, Passiflora Incarnata.
-The advantage over psilohuasca is that psiloflora has less risk of increasing blood pressure, causing interactions with other medications or foods, and causing physical discomfort.
-Psiloflora also does not require a strict diet before or after ingestion, as psilohuasca does.
-Psiloflora is therefore gentler on the body and has less chance of complications.
+Psilohuasca is prepared by combining psilocybin-containing mushrooms or truffles with an MAOI-containing plant often used in ayahuasca, Banisteriopsis Caapi.
+Psiloflora is prepared by combining psilocybin with the milder MAOI from the passion flower, Passiflora Incarnata.
+This has the advantage over psilohuasca that psiloflora has fewer risks of raising blood pressure, causing interactions with other medications or foods, and causing physical discomfort.
+Psiloflora also doesn't require a strict diet before or after consumption, as psilohuasca does.
+Psiloflora is therefore gentler on the body and has a lower risk of complications.

 psilohuasca